nixpulvis/dotfiles/README.md

 ./install.sh
 ```

-After that changes can be applied as easily as `git pull`.
-This is possible due to `post-merge` and `post-rewrite` hooks in git that run `install.sh`.
+After that changes can be applied as easily as running `dots`.